Appeal Guidelines and FAQs

 I want to appeal on the grounds of extenuating circumstances that affected me.

-It is important to note that when a student’s academics are affected by personal circumstances, the university usually expect students to submit an extenuating circumstances application at the relevant time and inform the university.
-Appeals on the
+It is important to note that when a student’s academic studies are affected by personal circumstances, the university usually expects students to submit an extenuating circumstances application at the relevant time and inform the university.

 Please ensure your mitigation is relevant to the failed assessment/exam and your supporting evidence is also relevant to the date of the failed assessment/exam